HTD/Woof/Readme.md

 The solution file contains all current toolkit packages.

 ## Versioning

-The current toolkit version is 6.2.0-beta.1.

-That means the toolkit is in major redesign.

 The major version number matches the current `.NET` framework version.
 The minor version is the API version.